DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/01-Data-Case-Study.md

 ```

 To keep things simple, we will only look at the `outcome30` variable in this case study.
 We will summarize the data in a table.
-Later in the course, we will learn to do this using the **tidy** package; for now we use the **mosaic** package.
-This package makes use of the modeling formula that you will use extensively later in this course.
+Later in the book, we will learn to do this using the **tidy** package; for now we use the **mosaic** package.
+This package makes use of the modeling formula that you will use extensively later in this book.
 The modeling formula is also used in Math 378.

 We want to summarize the data by making a table.
 From `mosaic`, we use the `tally()` function.
 Before using this function, we have to understand the basic formula notation that `mosaic` uses.
 The basic format is: